fle/django-multi-email-field/README.rst

     'multi_email_field',
     )

-* Use provided form field and widget:
+* Use the provided form field and widget:

 ::